huntermonk/huntermonk.github.io/_posts/2019-9-22-bounced-wire.md

 ![wire transfer](/img/mc/convertible-note.png)

-During my time, I disagreed with him a few times.
-Every single time, this one included, I was wrong.
+2 days later, the wire bounces!

-4 days later, the wire bounces!
 The name on the wire was for M-Spaces, and the name on the bank account was Monk Group, a general LLC I used for a broad range of business.
 M-Spaces was still being incorporated in Delaware, so I didn't have a bank account in its name.

 This is _exactly_ what happens to Richard Hendricks in the [first episode of Silicon Valley](https://en.wikipedia.org/wiki/Silicon_Valley_(TV_series)).
 His check is for $200k instead of $150k. 🤷🏼‍♂️